 The Programs.
 The BSPH at Temple is among the first in the nation and is highly successful at training entry-level public health professionals and preparing students for graduate school.
 The program has approximately 300 majors and 65 minors.
-We also administer a 4+1 BS-MPH program, a Nutrition minor, and MPH and PhD Programs with a specialization in Social & Behavioral Sciences.
+We also administer a 4+1 BS-MPH program, a Nutrition minor, an MPH program (on-campus and online), and a PhD program with a specialization in Social & Behavioral Sciences.
+Across the related departments, there are approximately 175 MPH students.

 About Temple University College of Public Health